Glossary

 The International Organization for Standardization (ISO) has published standards for conducting LCAs, including ISO 14040 and ISO 14044, which provide guidelines for the LCI phase of evaluation.

-• Circular Economy Green Marketing
+• Circular Economy Communication

 Zero Waste